viopocket/sudoku-neural/README.md

    - The solution to the puzzle is displayed.
    - A summary of your performance and progress plots are shown.

+**Note:**
+The neural network visualization in the UI displays the activations of the classifier model (used for puzzle difficulty classification), not the adjuster model (used for suggesting the next puzzle’s difficulty).

 ---

 ## Data & Models